 Seema Gajwani Leaves Public Welfare Foundation

-Seema Gajwani, who came to the Public Welfare Foundation as a Program Officer in 2007, will become Special Counsel for Juvenile Justice Reform for the Office of the Attorney General for Washington, DC.
+Seema Gajwani, who came to the Public Welfare Foundation as a Program Officer in 2007, will become Special Counsel for Youth Justice Reform for the Office of the Attorney General for Washington, DC.
 Her departure is effective April 17.

 During Ms. Gajwani’s tenure, the Foundation’s criminal justice portfolio has focused on pretrial detention reform that reduces the number of people jailed unnecessarily pending trial by promoting the use of risk assessment tools as well as release policies and practices.
 It has also supported sentencing reform that aims to reduce lengthy stays in prison as well as the number of people charged with offenses.